milenmk/Hierarchy-Product-Category-Drop-Down-WordPress-plugin/README.txt

 2. Search for "Hierarchy Product Category Drop Down"
 3. Click Install

-After plugin activation, use shortcode `[hpcdd_category_selector]` to display the dropdown selects on your website
+After plugin activation, use shortcode `[hpcdd_show_selectorr]` to display the dropdown selects on your website

 == Changelog ==

+= 1.1.0 - Released: Jun, 26 - 2022 =
+* added parameters to shortcode
+* can set number of dropdown selects with shortcode parameter
+* can set the taxonomy with shortcode parameter
+* FIX: search not working on some WordPress themes

+= 1.0.1 - Released: Jun, 24 - 2022 =
+* minor bug fixes

 = 1.0.0 - Released: Jun, 21 - 2022 =
 * Initial release